Test your water knowledge!

 Action: Changing your irrigation system is a straightforward solution to using less water (and saving money).
 Simply set your irrigation system to water less frequently and turn it off if it has rained recently, so your lawn isn’t getting too much water.
 You could also reuse water by purchasing and installing a rain barrel.
 A rain barrel collects rain from downspouts.
 You can then attach at hose at the bottom to water your garden, thereby conserving water.

 Resources: For more information on water-saving tips for home lawns, visit:

 For more information on rain barrels, visit: recycleminnesota.org/work/compost-bins-rain-barrels/

 Problem: Leaving grass clippings on the street may seem harmless, but it is a large source of water pollution.
 Grass clippings left on the street will travel to the nearest body of water via storm drains.
-Grass clipping are particularly bad for lakes, because when they break down, they release phosphorous.
-Too much phosphorous in lakes fuels algae blooms.
+Grass clipping are particularly bad for lakes, because when they break down, they release nutrients like phosphorous and nitrogen.
+Too many nutrients in lakes fuels algae blooms.

 Action: Grass clippings are best left on the lawn.
 Blowing or sweeping grass clippings back onto on your lawn will give nutrients back to your growing grass, keeping it healthier and greener.
 It also protects our lakes and creeks from becoming polluted.

 Resources: For more mowing practices for healthy lawns, visit: extension.umn.edu/lawncare/mowing-practices-healthy-lawns

 For more earth-friendly lawn care practices, visit: ninemilecreek.org/mow-high-sweep-clean/

 Trivia Answer: Grass clippings add the equivalent of one fertilizer application to your lawn each year, the best place for them in on the lawn!